mskonovalov/intellij-hidpi-profiles/README.md

 ### 1. Create profiles

 Set up all the fonts sizes in your IDE.
 Plugin supports:
-    1. Default system font size;
+    1. Default system font size and type;
-    2. Editor font size;
+    2. Editor font size and type;
-    3. Console font size.
+    3. Console font size and type.

 Then go to **Settings > Appearance & Behavior > HDPI profiles > Add current profile** and save your profile.